Search

 Burbank

-Usage: Direct delivery, stored for fresh market, or processing into french-fried or dehydrated product.
+Usage: Direct delivery, stored for fresh market, or processing into French-fried or dehydrated product.
 Burbanks have a medium specific gravity and medium sugar content after storage at 45°.

 Tuber Appearance: White fleshed potato with medium russet skin and long, slightly flattened appearance.